1 Getting started with otrace and oshell¶

 to the user entering 22.
 A log message is generated for each value, and the

-zero input value triggers a ZeroDivisionError
+zero input value triggers a ZeroDivisionError exception in the

-method.
+respond method.
 In the exception backtrace shown below, note

-the additional methods otrace_wrapped
+the additional methods otrace_wrapped and

-between do_GET
+otrace_function_call between do_GET and respond.

-These are inserted by otrace
+These are inserted by otrace for tracing:

 osh..Receive> submit(3)